kurdt94/Magento-Adwords-Remarketing-Tag-Module/readme.txt

 Adwords Remarketing
 kurdt94@gmail.com

-versie : 0.0.1
+thnx out to ErikCommerce for a base structure.

+this module is edited to work on all page types, not only the productpage.

-datum uitgave : 27 / 02 / 2014
+latest release : 27 / 02 / 2014
-getest op : Magento CE 1.6.2.0
+tested on : Magento CE 1.6.2.0

 Installatie
 ----------
-- Kopieer de "app" directory naar uw magento root.
+- Copy "app" to your magento root.
-- Vernieuw de magento cache en log opnieuw in op uw admin panel.
+- Refresh magento cache log back in to the admin panel.
-- K94 Adwords Remarketing vind u terug onder Systeem > Instellingen > K94 Adwords Remarketing
+- Settings can be found under magento system configuration.

 27-02-2014